gvwilson/sdxpy/src/parse/index.md

 ## Tokenizing {: #parse-token}

-A [%i "token" %] is a meaningful piece of text, such as the digits making up a number or the letters making up a variable name.
+A token is a meaningful piece of text, such as the digits making up a number or the letters making up a variable name.
 Our grammar's tokens are the special characters `*`, `{`, `}`, and `,`;
 any sequence of one or more other characters is a single multi-letter token.